 UAFS strives to provide a safe and secure environment for its students, faculty, staff, and guests.
 Every member of the campus community has a role in campus safety.
 Students, faculty, staff members, and visitors are encouraged to be vigilant and report crimes, suspicious activity, and emergencies to the University Police Department at 479-788-7140.
 If the fire department or EMS are needed, first call 9-1-1, then notify University police.
 Responding campus police officer(s) will determine whether additional agencies are needed or may be cancelled.
-The

-University Police Department consists of a force of certified police officers, providing 24-hour coverage.
-Emergency phones are in each of the four gazebos on the Campus Green.
+The University Police Department consists of a force of certified police officers, providing 24-hour coverage.
+Emergency Blue Light phones are located throughout campus to help summons the police department in emergency situations.
 An important component of on-campus safety and security is student behavior.
 Students are expected to comply with the standards of conduct published and distributed through the Student Activities Office (SAO) and online.